-The Furniture Makers Company’s Young Furniture Makers Exhibition, a celebration of student craft, held at the Dutch Church and Furniture Makers’ Hall in Austin Friars, London, will take place on 7th, while high-end showcase Decorex International is back at London’s Olympia from 11-14th, concluding a busy sourcing calendar for domestic furniture and furnishings.
+The Furniture Makers Company’s Young Furniture Makers Exhibition, a celebration of student craft, held at the Dutch Church and Furniture Makers’ Hall in Austin Friars, London, will take place on 7th, while high-end showcase Decorex International [CANCELLED, ONLINE ONLY ]is back at London’s Olympia from 11-14th, concluding a busy sourcing calendar for domestic furniture and furnishings.

 Given the market’s uncertainties and changing plans, anyone interested in visiting any of these shows should check the official websites before attending, and pre-register when possible.
 A full calendar of national and international exhibitions can also be found on the Furniture News website.